Menu Close

 Planning commission had become anachronistic.
 Planning is a feature of socialist economy rather than market economy.
 Market economy is based on demand and supply.
 Socialist economy is supply driven.
 Socialist economy is directed by the state.

-In 1990s India shifted from state-directed towards market-driven economy.
-Hence the nature of planning also changed from centralized to indicative.
-Unlike centralized planning, where govt. will not only determine the priorities but also the allocation of resources, indicative planning means govt. will only give indications to the market or private player about government’s priorities e.g. If the priority of government is promotion of cement industry, it will make such policies, incentives which will attract private players to invest in that industry.
-Present government has ended even indicative planning.
+In 1990s India shifted from state-directed economy, towards market-driven economy.
+Hence the nature of planning also changed from centralized to indicative planning.
+Unlike centralized planning, where Government will not only determine the priorities but also the allocation of resources, indicative planning means Government will only give indications to the market or private player about government’s priorities.
+For example, if the priority of government is promotion of cement industry, it will make such policies, incentives which will attract private players to invest in that industry.
+However, it appears that the present government has ended even indicative planning.

 Present government has abolished Planning Commission and introduced NITI Aayog on 1st Jan 2015.
 NITI Aayog is a policy making institution rather than planning institution.